 The Wattle Fellowship allowed me to train and empower the people around me by creating my own workshops – providing opportunities for students that I would have loved to have.Imogen Senior

 “It is such a unique experience to be able to focus on both empowering others and on my own professional development, and to be able to do so with such freedom is incredible.”

-Another Fellow, Helen Shen, is investigating how a sustainable future can be fostered through a difference lens – musical performance.
+Another Fellow from the first cohort Helen Shen investigated how a sustainable future can be fostered through a different lens – musical performance.